rtwilliams/EntityFrameworkConsole/README.md

 Again, Dependency Injection is used to pass the context (EntityDbContext) to Repositories.
 Therefore repositories act as wrappers to the DbContext, and thus can return data in more useful forms.

+To run, make sure the App.config BandDB connection string is targeting a valid SQL Server instance.